 No credit will be granted for any clinical rotations if a student has not registered for the fourth year.
 If a student has not taken Step 2 (CS or CK) by December 31 (or date adjusted by SAPP), no credit will be given for electives taken until the exam(s) are completed.
-NO CREDIT WILL BE
+NO CREDIT WILL BE GRANTED RETROACTIVELY.

-GRANTED RETOACTIVELY.

 In order to receive credit for electives, the scheduling and approval of all electives must be completed by at least one month prior to the beginning of the elective.
-It is the student's responsibility to ensure that the elective for which he/she wishes to receive credit be documented prospectively in the Office of the Dean for Student Affairs.
-NO CREDIT WILL BE GRATNED RETROACTIVELY.
+It is the student's responsibility to ensure that the elective for which he/she wishes to receive credit be documented prospectively in the Office of Student Affairs.
+NO CREDIT WILL BE GRANTED RETROACTIVELY.
 Therefore, a student must complete all necessary forms and be enrolled ONE MONTH prior to the beginning of an elective in order to receive credit.
-Exceptions to these procedures will be allowed in certain cases (i.e., illness, cancellation of the elective) but they must be documented in writing to the Dean for Student Affairs.
+Exceptions to these procedures will be allowed in certain cases (i.e., illness, cancellation of the elective) but they must be documented in writing to the Student Affairs Office.